 7. Relationships help you grow as a person.

 Many choose to stay single in college for the sake of independence.
 They might believe that being in a relationship holds you back.
 But being attached doesn’t have to hinder personal development.
 A relationship can be a great opportunity to grow as a person.
 While there’s nothing wrong with putting yourself first, learning to compromise is an essential skill.
 It helps to have someone keep you accountable and point out shortcomings that you might overlook.

-In our modern culture, we are bombarded with messages that your twenties are about being selfish and hedonistic.
+In our modern culture, we're bombarded with messages that your 20s are about being selfish and hedonistic.
 In college, the walk of shame is no longer shameful.
 But opting out of the stereotypical college experience doesn’t mean you can’t have just as much fun.
 If you’re spoken for, there’s no need to give up your beau for the sake of freedom.
 And if you’re single, don’t be afraid to take a chance on finding love.